NASA scientists have to wear red-blue 3D glasses to pilot the Mars Curiosity rover because their advanced goggles don’t work from home

-- NASA scientists driving the Mars rover are having to work from home, and have come up with an ingeniously low-tech solution for replacing the advanced 3D goggles they usually use.
+- NASA scientists driving the Curiosity rover on Mars are working from home and have come up with an ingeniously low-tech solution for replacing the advanced 3D goggles they usually use.

-- The team is using red-blue 3D glasses, like the ones that used for watching 3D movies.
+- The team is using red-blue 3D glasses, like the ones used for watching 3D movies.

 - Visit Business Insider’s homepage for more stories.

-NASA scientists working from home are continuing to pilot the Mars Curiosity rover with a little help from a piece of technology that would have been at home in a 1980s movie theatre.
+NASA scientists working from home are continuing to pilot the Mars Curiosity rover with a little help from a piece of technology that would have been at home in a 1980s movie theater.

-NASA took the decision to send nearly all 17,000 of its staff home on March 18, after multiple staff at its facilities tested positive for the coronavirus, and like the millions of other people now working from home NASA’s teams have had to adapt.
+NASA sent nearly all 17,000 of its employees home in mid-March after multiple workers at its facilities tested positive for the coronavirus.
+And like the millions of other people now working from home, NASA’s teams have had to adapt.

-In a blog post on Tuesday, NASA detailed how the team driving Curiosity prepared their work-from-home setups, shipping equipment like headsets and monitors from NASA’s Jet Propulsion Laboratory (JPL) in Southern California.
+In a blog post on Tuesday, NASA detailed how the team members driving Curiosity prepared their work-from-home setups, shipping equipment like headsets and monitors from NASA’s Jet Propulsion Laboratory in Southern California.

 Not all the equipment could be sent home, however.

-The pilots of Curiosity normally rely on using special 3D goggles to look at the landscape around Curiosity and help the robot navigate and reach out its robotic arm.
-These goggles automatically flip between left- and right-eye view to create a 3D image.
+Curiosity’s pilots normally rely on using special 3D goggles to look at the landscape around the rover and help it navigate and reach out its robotic arm.
+These goggles automatically flip between left- and right-eye views to create a 3D image.

 - source